auth0/auth0-spring-mvc/README.md

 ./gradlew clean bootRun
 ```

 The server will be accessible on https://localhost:8080/portal/home.
-After logging in you should see your `user id` in the header.
+After logging in you should see the `token` in the header.

 ## Issue Reporting